 |Kidbrooke Park: the Vanbrughian chimneystacks on the 1734 block. © Nicholas Kingsley.
 All rights reserved.|

 In the late 1780s the Nevill family restored their ancestral seat at Eridge Castle and let Kidbrooke on a succession of short tenancies while trying to sell it.
-In quite a short time the house seems to have become rather dilapidated, and in 1800 a prospective purchaser (who died before completing a sale) instructed Humphry Repton to prepare a scheme for modernising the house (which he intended to rename Michel Grove) and landscaping the park.
-Repton explained his proposals in his book, Observations on the theory and practice of landscape gardening, published in 1803.
-After Charles Abbot bought the estate in 1803, repairs were made to the house and offices, largely by the local East Grinstead builder, James Sanderson.
+In quite a short time the house seems to have become rather dilapidated, and after Charles Abbot bought the estate in 1803, repairs were made to the house and offices, largely by the local East Grinstead builder, James Sanderson.
 Robert Mylne was also commissioned to make alterations to the house, although in the end nothing seems to have been done to his designs.
-Repton's proposals for the landscape were largely carried out (1803-06), together with some additional work on landscaping Hindleap Warren, which was added to the estate in 1809.
+Abbot also brought in Humphry Repton, whose proposals for the landscape setting of the house were largely carried out in 1803-06, together with some additional work on landscaping Hindleap Warren, which was added to the estate in 1809.
 It is not clear whether he prepared a Red Book for Kidbrooke, but if he did it has been lost.
 George Dance junior made further changes to the house in 1814-15, adding the Tuscan colonnade on the west side and throwing the two rooms behind it into one large library, although his decorative scheme for this room has since been replaced.

 |Kidbrooke Park from the south, 1817, by Cornelius Varley (1781-1873)|